 8. The day you get your permanent Visa, your lawyer will apply for your Cedula (a national ID card) which you can pick up about 1 month later or your lawyer can pick it up for you.
 The Cedula or national ID card is good for 10 years so you will need to come back to Panama to renew your Cedula if you are not already living in Panama.

 As you can see, getting your Pensionado Visa will take more than one trip to Panama.
 There are multiple steps in the Visa process.
 It will save you money if you wait to apply for your Visa after you move to Panama

-Once you get your visa, you are NOT required to live in Panama, but you are required to come back at least every 2 years for a visit.
+Once you get your visa, you are NOT required to live in Panama, but you are required to come back at least every two years for a visit.